JohnCoene/javascript-for-r/_book/6-02-computations-ml.md

 # Machine Learning {#v8-ml}

-In this chapter, we build a package that, via V8, wraps [ml.js](https://github.com/mljs/ml), a library which brings machine learning to JavaScript.
-It covers quite a few models, we only include one: the linear regression.
+In this chapter, we build a package that, via V8, wraps [ml.js](https://github.com/mljs/ml), a library that brings machine learning to JavaScript.
+It covers quite a few models; we only include one: the linear regression.
 This is an interesting example because it reveals some proceedings that one is likely to run into when creating packages using V8.

 ```js
 const x = [0.5, 1, 1.5, 2, 2.5];